There's plenty we can each do on our own, but real change happens when people work together.

 Further funding in 2015 was provided to set up a composting toilet and make changes to the photovoltaic system as part of the restoration of the site's building – the Green Pavilion.
 This has enabled greater community use of the garden, especially by children and their families.

 Addison Road Community Centre Organisation (ARCCO) is contributing to the urban habitat mosaic and involving the community in citizen science monitoring.
-A habitat tree has been the focus for Groundwork funding firstly by planting understorey and then monitoring the use of the tree by microbats and other creatures of the night.
-Watch the microbat video
+A habitat tree has been the focus for funding firstly by planting understorey and then monitoring the use of the tree by microbats and other creatures of the night.
+Find out about the Urban Habitat Tree on the ARCCO website.